The Ritz Hotel, London: Rooms and suites

-The Ritz London has 136 guestrooms, of which 111 are bedrooms and 25 are suites.
-The main bedrooms are divided into three principal categories: Superior Queen/King/Twin, Executive King/Twin and Deluxe King/Twin.
-The Superior Queen and King rooms are 215 ft2 and 260 ft2 in size respectively, while the Executive and Deluxe king rooms are 320 ft2 and 385 ft2 The suites are divided into the categories: Junior Suite, Executive Suite, Deluxe Suite, and also include the Signature Suites: The Trafalgar Suite and The Green Park Suite, each with their own unique style.
-The Executive Suites typically face south, and are 320 ft2 in size, with a small lounge area and antique furniture.
-The Junior Suites, with "fireplaces, gilded mouldings and antique furniture" are above Piccadilly, and are 495 ft2 in size, while the 3-5 bedroom suites range in size from 1990 ft2 to 2802 ft2.
+The main bedrooms are divided into two principal categories: Deluxe Rooms and Grand Deluxe Rooms.
+Queen/King/Twin, The suites are divided into Junior Suite and Signature Suites.

 William Kent House

-William Kent House, also known as Wimbourne House, was opened as an extension of The Ritz The house has been converted into a complete function area with the Music Room, the Burlington Room, the Queen Elizabeth Room and the William Kent room.
+William Kent House, also known as Wimbourne House, was opened as an extension of The Ritz.
+The house has been converted into a complete function area with the Music Room, the Burlington Room, the Queen Elizabeth Room and the William Kent room.
 It also accommodates three of the Ritz' top suites: The Arlington Suite, the Royal Suite as well as the Prince of Wales Suite.
 Several of the rooms have Louis XVI chimneypieces.
 The Grade II building was carefully restored and given a modern touch with period furnishings concealing things like flat screen televisions.
 The interior design was entrusted to interior designer Philippe-Charles Belloir, who also worked for several years on the Ritz Hotel in Paris.
 The restoration won a Royal Institute of British Architects national gold medal in 2007.